PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Kid.
 I... ain't... made... for running," said Boltac between gasps.

 "Look!"
 Relan commanded.
-Boltac raised his weary head and they both peered around the corner.
+Boltac raised his weary head, and they both peered around the corner.
 This time it was Boltac's turn to drop his jaw.

 He had thought they were in a large corridor before, but when he saw the massive passageway around the corner, Boltac realized how wrong he was.
 Here, underground, was a massive corridor, wider than any street in Robrecht.
 It looked to have been hewn from the living rock itself.
 Large, interlocking arches graced the ceiling and descended in a series of gigantic columns that punctuated the center of the corridor.
 Scores of Orcs walked up and down through the long hallway.

 Through this gigantic passage, Orcs climbed and descended, leading wagons as they traveled.
 On the far side of the passage, Boltac could see that the tiny hallway they were in continued on.
 But between them and the other side was a space five wagons wide, filled with Orcs.
 But these were not the snarling, ravening, bloodthirsty creatures that had descended on Robrecht.
 These Orcs looked positively, industrious?

-"What are they doing," Boltac wondered aloud.
+"What are they doing," Boltac wondered aloud?

 On one side, a steady stream of Orcs descended in well-gruntled, torch-carrying groups of two or three.
-And closest to them, a crack of a whip and the straining grunts announced the approach of a heavily ladened wagon.
+And closest to them, the crack of a whip and the straining grunts announced the approach of a heavily ladened wagon.
 They retreated into the shadows of the passage.
 From the corridor below, a team of four orcs, yoked like oxen, came into view pulling a crude wagon up the slope behind them.

 The wagon was filled with raw ore of some kind and by the light of the foul, pitch-smouldering torches on the front of the wagon, they could see that a fifth Orc sat on the cargo with a whip.